capport-wg/7710bis/README.md

    defined by [draft-ietf-capport-api].
 This is primarily intended to improve the user experience by showing the user the captive portal information faster and more reliably.
-Note that, for the foreseeable future, captive portals will still need to implement the interception techniques to serve legacy clients, and clients will need to perform probing to detect captive portals.
+Note that, for the foreseeable future, captive portals will still need to implement interception techniques to serve legacy clients, and clients will need to perform probing to detect captive portals.